Skip to content

 Rules and Caveats

-useEffectEvent is powerful but comes with important rules.
+useEffectEvent comes with important rules.
 The eslint-plugin-react-hooks (version 6.1.1+) enforces these.

 Rule 1: Only Call Effect Events from Inside Effects